Please select a condition from the list below for helpful information on how to self help from home:

 ADHD is a heterogenous behavioural syndrome characterised by symptoms of hyperactivity, impulsivity, and inattention.

-Methylphenidate, atomoxetine, lisdexamfatamine and dexamfetamine are licensed in children over 6 and adolescence.
+Methylphenidate, atomoxetine, lisdexamfetamine and dexamfetamine are licensed in children over 6 and adolescence.
 NICE recommends methylphenadineas first line in adults with ADHD.

 NICE guidelines state that treatment should only be initiated by appropriately qualified health care providers with expertise in ADHD.